dvmtn/punderful/README.md

-# React Test
+# Punderful

-This project is a chance for us to have a try at learning react.js a shiney new js framework.
+Everyone loves puns, why not build up a universal database of silly puns?!

+The first draft is a purely client side version built with react.js

 ## Getting started